momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

 In the code above, we define the function that adds the emoji `div` to the video player and applies the CSS class that contains the animation.
 When the animation is over (it takes two seconds as defined in the CSS), we remove the `div` from the page to clean everything up.

-The other big piece of this is **long polling**.
+The other big piece you see above is **long polling**.
 We use the Momento HTTP API to *subscribe* for messages to the `streamId` topic.
 With long polling, the browser will make a request to Momento and it will only return once a message has been published.
 The browser then immediately makes the request again, waiting for another message to be published.
 While technically this is a *pull* instead of a *push* for messages, it does provide near real-time messages from Momento.

 The response handler of the long polling will iterate over all received messages, validate the text received is a valid reaction (to prevent against malicious emojis), then proceed to call the `displayEmoji` function and start the animation across the video player.